 Economics: A student who received a grade of 5, 6, or 7 on the high-level International Baccalaureate in Economics will receive credit for ECON 110 - Principles of Economics and one unit of credit for a general lower-level course.

-English: A student who received a grade of 5, 6, or 7 on the high-level International Baccalaureate in English will receive credit for ENG 105 and ENG 001, a general credit not counted toward the major, but which will count toward the 34 units required for graduation.
+English: A student who earns a 5 or greater on both sections of the high-level International Baccalaureate in English will receive credit for ENG 105 and ENG 001, a general credit not counted toward the major, but which will count toward the 34 units required for graduation.
+A student who earns a 5 or greater on the English Language exam will earn credit for ENG 105 .
+A student who earns a 5 or greater on the English Literature exam will earn credit for ENG 001.

 Film: A student who received a grade of 5, 6, or 7 on the high-level International Baccalaureate in Film will receive credit for ENG 254 - Introduction to Film .